PsichiX/quaso/README.md

-# Micro Games Kit
+# Quaso

 Toolset for making Micro Games quickly

 ## Create new project from template

-- Download project template from GitHub latest release: <https://github.com/MicroRaptorHub/micro-games-kit/releases/latest>
+- Download project template from GitHub latest release: <https://github.com/PsichiX/quaso/releases/latest>

 - Make sure you have installed [Project Forge](https://github.com/PsichiX/project-forge) CLI app and run it with: